 Zein El-Amine (Poetry Instructor) was born and raised in Lebanon and has lived in the U.S. since 1987.
 A graduate student in the MFA Program in Creative Writing, his poems have appeared in GYST, Pnumbra, DC Poets Against the War anthology, and Joybringer.
 He received first prize in the the Tallahassee Writers’ Association Annual Poetry and Haiku Contest.
-He is a regular contributer of political essays to Left Turn Magazine which he co-founded and his editorials have appeared in the Washington Post and the Washington Spark.
+He is a regular contributor of political essays to Left Turn Magazine which he co-founded and his editorials have appeared in the Washington Post and the Washington Spark.
 Zein leads the Morocco and Ireland Education Abroad programs, and teaches for Terps Young Scholars.

 Vivianne Salgado (Associate Director) is a native of Chile, and studied fiction for four years with Pia Barros at Ergo Sum, one of the most prolific literary workshops during Pinochet’s dictatorship.
 Vivianne received an M.A. in Contemporary Latin American Literature from University of Maryland.
 She is a fiction instructor at The Writers’ House and leads the Chile Education Abroad winter term course.
-She teaches a Freshman Connection introduction to literature and critical theory as well as a summer creative writing course for the Terp Young Scholars Program.
+She teaches a Freshman Connection introduction to literature and critical theory, as well as a summer creative writing course for the Terp Young Scholars Program.

 Johnna Schmidt (Director) has been at the Writers’ House since its inception in 2002, and has been Director since 2005.
-She has over fifteen years experience teaching creative writing.
 Johnna got her start in writing through an interest in theater, and has performed original work across the U.S., mostly in San Francisco and New York City.
 She later pursued and received an MFA in Creative Writing: Fiction, at UMD.
-Her work has been published in Beltway Journal for the Arts, Little Patuxent Review, On the Issues Magazine, and Like Water Burning.
+Her work has been published in Beltway Journal for the Arts, Little Patuxent Review, On the Issues Magazine, The Rush, and Like Water Burning.
 Awards include the American Writer’s Program Intro to Journals Nomination in Fiction.
 Johnna teaches incoming fiction students, as well as the culminating publication course for all Writers’ House students.